harta55/EnTAP/docs/source/Getting_Started/configuration.rst

     EnTAP --config -d path/to/database.fasta -d path/to/database2.fasta --out-dir path/to/output -t 8 --ini path/to/ini

-Configuration can be run without formatting a FASTA database for DIAMOND is as follows with 8 threads:
+If your databases are already indexed for DIAMOND, you can simply provide the paths in the .ini file and run the following command with 8 threads:

 .. code-block:: bash